 Deus Ex Machina… they modified over 20 of SR’s.
-They have their own kit for this motorcycle.
+They have their kit for this motorcycle.
 I tried to choose one build that would be somehow different from the other and chose this one: “Mono”.
 It started as a ruined 1984 model.
 And was rebuilt from the ground up.
-With Deus You know that they will design something out of the box… and You can be sure that it will work.
-And just look at this build.
-It is definitely different.
-The stance is leaning forward, muscular front forks, one impressive brake disc, and huge rear shock… work together with a small XT-styled tank, long seat and a really fat rear tire.
+With Deus, You know that they will design something out of the box… and You can be sure that it will work.
+And look at this build.
+It is different.
+The stance is leaning forward, muscular front forks, one impressive brake disc, and huge rear shock… work together with a small XT-styled tank, long seat and a fat rear tire.
 I don’t know how would I put it regarding the segment… but You can find more details using the link below.

 As usual – this is not top to bottom list.
-There is no winner here – I like all of them, each for something special.
+There is no winner here – I like all of them, each for something unique.
 If I had to choose – I wouldn’t be able to!
 I’d love to try the Supercharged version.
 Touch the metal craft of BCR Design.
 Probably I would fancy having the Gasolina’s version as a daily ride.
 Also, I’d want to put the Deus version, right next to the Capelo’s build – in my living room.

 PS.
-There are also many nice bobbers based on the SR400, that I wanted to put here.
+There are also many nice bobbers based on the SR400 that I wanted to put here.
 But since I wanted to keep the list limited to 5 – and bobber is not my cup of tea… sorry.
 None was included.